As a soccer coach, your bag of tricks doesn’t have to be huge, but it should be well-stocked

 A disc cone is like a pointy orange traffic cone… but smaller and flatter.
 Like a disc.
 Get it?
 Disc cones are pretty essential, in that they are used to create boundaries, small gates and goals.

-Singleton recommends having at least 20 available, saying less than that may limit the types of activities and games you can do.
+Singleton recommends having at least 20 available, saying less than that may limit the types of activities and games you and your soccer players can do.
 Expect to pay about $10 for a set of 20 cones.

 Choose athletic clothes that are comfortable and easy to move around in.
-Coaches don’t really need cleats, but rather comfortable athletic shoes.
+Coaches don’t really need cleats or soccer shoes, but rather comfortable athletic shoes.

 And don’t forget your mask, which Singleton says has pretty much been expected on all practices and games he’s participated in since the pandemic started.
 “Coaches are typically recommended to keep masks on all the time, but some states don’t force them to,” he says.